ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 Each sub-chart has y-axis 'hwy' with labels 20, 30 and 40.
 Each sub-chart has 2 layers.
 Panel 1 represents data for year = 1999.
-Layer 1 of panel 1 is a set of 117 big solid circle points.
+Layer 1 of panel 1 is a set of 117 big solid circle points of which about 57% can be seen.
 Layer 2 of panel 1 is a 'lowess' smoothed curve with 95% confidence intervals covering 9.8% of the graph.Panel 2 represents data for year = 2008.
-Layer 1 of panel 2 is a set of 117 big solid circle points.
+Layer 1 of panel 2 is a set of 117 big solid circle points of which about 61% can be seen.
 Layer 2 of panel 2 is a 'lowess' smoothed curve with 95% confidence intervals covering 9.8% of the graph.
 ```